This post may contain affiliate links. Please see our disclosure policy.

 - First make the brown butter: pop the diced butter into a medium-sized non-stick saucepan and set over medium heat.
 Stir gently until completely melted.
 Increase the heat to medium and allow the butter to bubble, stirring often.
 It will bubble and spit – don’t panic, this is normal (just take care!).
 Continue to cook the butter, stirring to ensure it cooks evenly, until the crackling noises fade and the bubbles subside.
 At this point, you should see a foam appear on the surface and the colour will change from golden-yellow to light brown to deep amber brown.
 This can take anywhere between 7-10 minutes, depending on the size of your pan and how high your heat is.
 Watch the pan closely as it takes just seconds to go from brown to burnt.

 - As soon as brown flecks start to appear and you start to smell a gorgeous nutty aroma, remove from the heat.
 Quickly, but carefully, pour into a medium-sized heatproof bowl.
 This stops it cooking any further.
 Leave to cool slightly.
 It doesn’t need to be room temperature but shouldn’t be scorching hot.
-You can do make the brown butter up to 2 weeks in advance and keep it chilled in your fridge.
+You can make the brown butter up to 2 weeks in advance and keep it chilled in your fridge.
 Allow to come to a softened room temperature before making the cookies.

 - In a large mixing bowl, add the brown butter, caster sugar and soft light brown sugar.
 Using an electric whisk, beat together.
 You can use a wooden spoon too.